USS Cogswell: World War II

 Next at sea from 30 August to 27 September 1944, Cogswell sailed in the carrier screen as strikes were hurled at targets in the Palaus and Philippines during the invasion of Peleliu.
 On 6 October, she sailed from Ulithi for the air strikes on Okinawa and Formosa in preparation for the Leyte landings.
 On 9 October she depth-charged a submarine that submerged to a depth of 250 ft as Cogswell approached and did not respond to Cogswells sonar recognition signals.
 Cogswell set her depth charges to explode at 150 ft and halted her attack after the submarine responded to the recognition signals.
-The submarine, USS Flying Fish (SS-229), suffered no damage or casualties.
+The submarine, USS Flying Fish (SS-229), suffered no damage nor any casualties.
 Cogswell fired protective antiaircraft cover for her force during the Formosa air battle of 12–14 October.
 After guarding the retirement toward safety of the heavy cruiser Canberra and light cruiser Houston, she rejoined her force for air strikes on Luzon and the Visayans, and screened them during the Battle of Surigao Strait, one phase of the decisive Battle of Leyte Gulf.
-She returned to Ulithi on 30 October, where future astronaut Alan Shepard joined the ship as a gunnery officer, but put to sea 2 days later to return to the Philippines.
-After th light cruiser Reno was damaged by a submarine's torpedo, Cogswell guarded her passage to the safety of Ulithi, then returned to screen air strikes on Luzon, the landings on Mindoro, and the air attacks on Formosa and the China coast which neutralized Japanese bases in preparation for and during the Lingayen Gulf invasion.
+She returned to Ulithi on 30 October, where future astronaut Alan Shepard joined the ship as a gunnery officer, but was put to sea 2 days later to return to the Philippines.
+After the light cruiser Reno was damaged by a submarine's torpedo, Cogswell guarded her passage to the safety of Ulithi, then returned to screen air strikes on Luzon, the landings on Mindoro, and the air attacks on Formosa and the China coast which neutralized Japanese bases in preparation for and during the Lingayen Gulf invasion.
 Cogswell screened the aircraft carrier Ticonderoga, hit during an air attack, into Ulithi 24 January 1945, then steamed on to the United States West Coast for overhaul.